savonet/book/streaming.md

 2. each operator should have the same clock as the sources it is using (unless for special operators such as `cross` or `buffer`),
-3. if the two above rules do not impose a clock to an operator, it is assigned to the default clock which based on CPU and called `main`.
+3. if the two above rules do not impose a clock to an operator, it is assigned to the default clock `main`, which based on CPU.

 It should always be the case that a given operator belongs to exactly one clock.
 If, by applying the above rules, we discover that an operator should